SAP-samples/btp-cf-cap-multitenant-susaas/configs/automator/README-advanced.md

-# Instructions for running this use-case in the Setup Automator for SAP Business Technology Platform
+> NOTE: The related SAP Discovery Center Mission is planned to be released soon.

-> **Important** - The required usecase and parameter files will be available in the btp-setup-automator repository soon!
+# Instructions for running the SAP Discovery Center Mission in btp-setup-automator

-The deployment of this use-case can be executed by the [Setup Automator for SAP Business Technology Platform](https://github.com/SAP-samples/btp-setup-automator).
+The deployment of this SAP Discovery Center Mission (available soon) can be executed by the [Setup Automator for SAP Business Technology Platform](https://github.com/SAP-samples/btp-setup-automator).
+Until the SAP Discovery Center Mission is available, please check the related SAP-Samples GitHub repository ([click here](https://github.com/SAP-samples/btp-cf-cap-multitenant-susaas/)) for more information about this use-case.

 The [Setup Automator for SAP Business Technology Platform](https://github.com/SAP-samples/btp-setup-automator) is an open source project to help developers setting-up their SAP BTP accounts quickly via various command line interfaces.
-The current script is designed to setup a SaaS provider subaccount and to spin up the application.
-Afterwards, an initial consumer subaccount including a SaaS subscription and an SaaS API Service Broker instance is created.
+The current script is designed to set up a SaaS provider subaccount and to spin up the application.
+Afterward, an initial consumer subaccount including a SaaS subscription and a SaaS API Service Broker instance is created.

 The script will create a subaccount with the necessary entitlements and deploy the Sustainable SaaS (SusaaS) application to SAP BTP.
-Furthermore, a Consumer Subaccount will be created and the SusaaS application will be subscribed.
+Furthermore, a Consumer Subaccount will be created and the SusaaS application will be subscribed to.
 Check the documentation ([click here](https://github.com/SAP-samples/btp-cf-cap-multitenant-susaas/)) to find out about the service instances and subscriptions created by SAP BTP Automator in the different scopes.

 ## Prerequisites